 If your spouse/domestic partner has access to medical coverage through his/her own employer and you cover him/her under PNC’s medical benefits, you’ll pay an extra $125 per month.
 This amount is deducted from your pay in equal installments throughout the year.
 In most cases, this contribution will be deducted from your pay on a pretax basis.*

-Note: Tobacco and Working Spouse are separate line items on the employee’s pay.
-Only the Earnings Based contribution is added to the cost of medical, if applicable.
+Note: The Tobacco and Working Spouse are separate line items in your pay.
+However, if applicable, the Earnings Based contribution is added to your per-pay contribution amount for medical.

 *Note: The following states have special provisions for telehealth: Idaho consultations can be done by video only; Texas consultations can be done by phone only; Georgia prescriptions require a three-day fill limit.